tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/Environment/index.md

 In the environment there are many pedestrian lights - they have the same components as classic `TrafficLights`, but the main difference is the configuration of their materials.

 ##### Materials
 An important element that is configured in the `PedestrianLights` object are the materials in the `Mesh Renderer` component.
 Material with index 0 always applies to the housing of the lights.
 Subsequent elements 1-2 correspond to successive slots of light sources (round luminous objects) - starting from top to bottom.
-These indexes are used in script *Traffic Light Script* - described [here](../TrafficComponents/).
+These indexes are used in script *Traffic Light* (script) - described [here](../TrafficComponents/).

 ![pedestrian_lights_mesh](lights/pedestrian_lights_materials.png)<br>
 Materials for lighting slots that are assigned in `Mesh Renderer` can be found in the following path: